Dayold chicks

 • Day-old chicks can drown in a water source

-• Chicks need to be kept indoors for at least 3 weeks in summer
+• Baby chicks need to be kept indoors for at least 3 weeks in summer

 • They must be indoors for longer when the weather is cold